GoogleCloudPlatform/datacatalog-templates/README.md

 ### Tag template examples

 The repository comes with a number of sample tag templates for different subject areas ranging from data discovery to data governance.
-These are meant as inspiration and should be customized to your organization's vocabulary and needs.
+These are meant as inspiration and should be customized to your organization's vocabulary and metadata needs.

-To test the [`evolve_template.py`](evolve_template.py) script, we have prepared a couple different variations of the data quality template so that you can see the effects of the script as the tag template evolves.
-Run the sample templates as follows:
+To test the [`evolve_template.py`](evolve_template.py) script, we have prepared three versions of the data quality template so that you can see the effects of the script on the tag template in Data Catalog as the yaml representation changes.
+This example can be run as follows:

 ```
-python create_template.py $PROJECT $REGION data_quality_v1.yaml
+python create_template.py $PROJECT $REGION data_quality_v1.yaml             # create the tag template in Data Catalog
-python evolve_template.py validate $PROJECT $REGION data_quality_v2.yaml
+python evolve_template.py validate $PROJECT $REGION data_quality_v2.yaml    # validate the changes to the tag template for version 2
-python evolve_template.py apply $PROJECT $REGION data_quality_v2.yaml
+python evolve_template.py apply $PROJECT $REGION data_quality_v2.yaml       # apply the changes to the tag template for version 2
-python evolve_template.py validate $PROJECT $REGION data_quality_v3.yaml
+python evolve_template.py validate $PROJECT $REGION data_quality_v3.yaml    # validate the changes to the tag template for version 3
-python evolve_template.py apply $PROJECT $REGION data_quality_v3.yaml
+python evolve_template.py apply $PROJECT $REGION data_quality_v3.yaml       # apply the changes to the tag template for version 3
 ```

 ### Contributing